florencemezino/i-am-florence/README.md

 2. Profile

 Recruiters interacting with the site are English speaker and lives mainly in the Netherlands (but it can be anywhere in the world).
-Below we can fidn their profile :
+Below we can find their profile :

 * Corporate HR recruitment specialist
 * Start up business owner